 Christopher H. Mills

-Chris Mills is a partner in the firm's New Jersey office.
-For almost 40 years, he has assisted clients in navigating through the maze of labor and employment laws.
+Chris Mills was a partner in the firm's New Jersey office.
+For almost 40 years, he assisted clients in navigating through the maze of labor and employment laws.

 - Engers v.
 AT&T Corp. & AT&T Management Pension Plan, 428 F. Supp.
 2d 213 (D.N.J.
 2006)

 - Hunter v.
 Sprint Corp., 346 F. Supp.
 2d 113 (D.D.C.
 2004)

 - Zubi v.
 AT&T Corp., 219 3d 220 (3d Cir.
 2000)